chungchung234/cover_letter/README.md

 You can customize the contents in `main.js` and extend the Tailwind classes in `index.html` or add custom styles in `style.css`.

+## Mobile & Hybrid Usage
+The site now provides a `manifest.json` and registers a service worker so it can be installed on mobile devices like a native app.
+Load `index.html` in a modern browser to add it to your home screen and access the page offline.

+## Responsive Layout
+The layout now adapts from mobile to desktop sizes.
+On small screens the navigation menu collapses behind a hamburger button, while larger screens show the full menu.

 ## Personalization
 Edit the values near the top of `main.js` (around lines 5–11) to update your name, role, location, and other details shown on the site.
 You can also modify